symfony/symfony-docs/book/service_container.rst

             // ...
         ));

-When the configuration is parsed, the container looks for an extension that can handle the ``framework`` configuration directive.
+When the configuration is parsed, the **container looks for an extension that can handle the ``framework`` configuration directive**.
 The extension in question, which lives in the FrameworkBundle, is invoked and the service configuration for the FrameworkBundle is loaded.
 If you remove the ``framework`` key from your application configuration file entirely, the core Symfony services